Sagar969/Bright-Bites/README.md

 ### Continued development

-For future development process, I'll continue using TypeScript.
-I enjoyed working with it a lot.
-I'll focus more on optimizing the product based on the product type and platforms.
+For future development processes, I will continue to use TypeScript, as I enjoyed working with it a lot.
+I will focus on optimizing the product based on its type and platform.

 ### Useful resources

 - [Core Web Vitals](https://www.youtube.com/watch?v=AQqFZ5t8uNc&pp=ygUWY29yZSB3ZWIgdml0YWxzIGdvb2dsZQ%3D%3D) - Optimization guide for core web vitals from Google.
 - [Optimizing LCP](https://www.youtube.com/watch?v=fWoI9DXmpdk&pp=ygUWY29yZSB3ZWIgdml0YWxzIGdvb2dsZQ%3D%3D) - A deep dive into optimizing LCP from Google.
-- [Reduce bundle size](https://blog1.westagilelabs.com/3-tips-to-reduce-your-react-bundles-size-2647e68d3215) - Guide to reduce production build size drastically.
-Helped me reducing mine from 5mb to 300kb.
+- [Reduce bundle size](https://blog1.westagilelabs.com/3-tips-to-reduce-your-react-bundles-size-2647e68d3215) - A guide to drastically reduce production build size.
+This guide helped me reduce mine from 5mb to 300kb.

 ## Author